 The staff at the Minneapolis VA Medical Center care about you and your family.
 Your health is important to us.
 We want to help you live a healthy life and to learn ways to self-manage your own health.
 There are a number of health education resources available to Veterans at no cost.

 The Veteran's Health Education staff serves both our inpatients and outpatients.
 Veteran's Health Education helps educate patients and family members about their healthcare.
 There are many programs and classes offered to our Veterans.

-Our Patient Education Center is staffed by an experienced patient education librarian.
-The Patient Education Center contains a large collection of easy-to-read health and wellness books, health education newsletters, models, DVDs, CDs, and pamphlets.
-Computers are available to read email, look for health, housing and employment information, and to access the My HealtheVet website.
+Our Health & Wellness Learning Center is staffed by an experienced patient education librarian.
+The Health & Wellness Learning Center contains a large collection of easy-to-read health and wellness books, health education newsletters, models, DVDs, CDs, and pamphlets.
+Computers are available for health and wellness information and to access the My HealtheVet website.